kieranroneill/plutus/README.md

 > ⚠️ **NOTE:** The `yarn start` command will run/re-run the setup script, but will not overwrite the file `.env` that was created and edited in section [1.2.](#22-setting-up-environment-variables-optional)

-2. Navigate to [http://localhost:3000/versions](http://localhost:3000/versions) to make sure everything is runnning.
+2. Navigate to [http://localhost:3000/api/v1/versions](http://localhost:3000/api/v1/versions) to make sure everything is running.

 <sup>[Back to top ^][table-of-contents]</sup>

 ## 📑 3.
 Appendix

 ### 3.1.
+Documentation

+The API comes with some OpenAPI documentation.
+This can be accessed at [http://localhost:3000/api](http://localhost:3000/api).

+This documentation outlines the available endpoints available.

+### 3.2.
 Useful commands

 | Command           | Description                                                                                                                              |
 |-------------------|------------------------------------------------------------------------------------------------------------------------------------------|